 It’s been clear for some time that Maria developed more feelings for Marcus than appropriate for a straight woman towards her gay male friend.
 But this week, in the highly wrought emotional environment of Maria’s cancer scare, Marcus tipped over the edge from support superman to a man who enjoyed a kiss from a woman.
 Indeed enjoyed it so much that he initiated another.
-Nothing wrong with that, other than both are involved with other people, and the fact that the man is gay.
+Nothing wrong with that.
+Except that both are in relationships with other people, and the man is gay.

 Some have not liked this storyline, saying that Marcus has always been gay and will always be gay.
 Ok, but what’s wrong with showing a bit of the complexity of human emotions and sexual responses?